Now Accepting Applications for the 2019 Exploration Science

-This summer, students will be involved in activities that support missions to both the Moon and near-Earth asteroids.
+This summer, students will be involved in activities that support missions to the Moon that utilize the Orion crew vehicle, the Deep Space Gateway, and robotic assets on the lunar surface.
 It is a unique opportunity to integrate scientific input with exploration activities in a way that mission architects and spacecraft engineers can use.
-Activities may involve assessments and traverse plans for a particular destination (e.g., on the lunar farside) or a more general assessment of a class of possible exploration targets (e.g., small near-Earth asteroids).
+Activities may involve assessments of landing sites and traverse plans for multiple destinations that are responsive to NASA objectives.

 The Exploration Science Summer Intern Program builds on the success of the Lunar Exploration Summer Intern Program that was designed to evaluate possible landing sites on the Moon for robotic and human exploration missions.
 Over a five year period (2008–2012), teams of students worked with Lunar and Planetary Institute (LPI) science staff and their collaborators to produce A Global Lunar Landing Site Study to Provide the Scientific Context for Exploration of the Moon.
-The program for 2016 is designed to have the same impact on future exploration activities, but has a broader scope that includes both the Moon and near-Earth asteroids.
+The program for 2019 is designed to have the same impact on future exploration activities.

-This program is open to graduate students in geology, planetary science, planetary astronomy, and related programs.
-The 10-week program runs from May 23, 2016 through July 29, 2016.
-Selected interns will receive a $5,675 stipend to cover the costs associated with being in Houston for the duration of the program.
+This program is open to graduate students in geology, planetary science, planetary astronomy, and related topics.
+The 10-week program runs from May 28, 2019 through August 2, 2019.
+Selected interns will receive a $6,300 stipend to cover the costs associated with being in Houston for the duration of the program.
 Additionally, U.S. citizens will receive up to $1,000 in travel expense reimbursement and foreign nationals will receive up to $1,500 in travel expense reimbursement.

 The LPI is adjacent to NASA's Johnson Space Center.
 The Johnson Space Center is home to the human exploration program and the integrated robotic and human systems that are being designed to push exploration beyond low-Earth orbit.

-The Exploration Science Summer Intern Program is supported by funding from the LPI and the NASA Solar System Exploration Research Virtual Institute at NASA Ames Research Center.
+The Exploration Science Summer Intern Program is supported with funding from the LPI and the NASA Solar System Exploration Research Virtual Institute at NASA Ames Research Center.